Rrh-Zheng/Universal-Brain-Dynamics/README.md

 # UBD Experiment Guide
 Note: Example model, full dataset of 8 states in 963 subjects, Matlab code dependency needs to be downloaded from Zenodo https://zenodo.org/records/19396235

-For successful running, please check the fold tree:
+For successful running, please check the file tree:

 ```
 ubd/